 Visiting the Plitvice Lakes National Park in Croatia was a dream for Jazmin for the last couple years.
-This destination was so high on her bucket list that we planned a whole trip to Croatia to visit the lakes.
+This destination was so high on her bucket list that we planned a whole trip to Croatia to visit the Plitvice Lakes.

-The National park is made of 16 lakes that are all connected by stunning waterfalls and luscious woodlands.
+The Plitvice Lakes National park is made of 16 natural lakes that are all connected by stunning waterfalls and luscious woodlands.
 While the lakes and the waterfalls are the reason why the park is famous the only encompass 1 percent of the national park, so take advantage of the extensive hiking trails as well.

-How to get to Plitvice Lakes
+How to get to Plitvice Lakes National Park

 The best way to get to the park is either by car, bus or taking a day tour from Zagreb.
 We recommend renting a car as it allows you to explore the surrounded areas as well.
 Renting a car sometimes can be even cheaper and more convenient than taken the bus or train.
 You can rent a car for as low as 10 euros a day, but do not forget to keep in mind the gas prices as well.